The Housing “Theory of Everything”

 Unsurprisingly, urban sprawl brings with it another victim: the environment.
 More cars, trains, and longer commutes, means more pollution and environmental degradation.
 It also makes fighting climate change much more difficult, as pollution-curbing measures require deeper structural changes.

 Economic productivity, over the long term, is driven by another victim of housing prices: innovation.
 The vast majority of innovation arises out of cities.
-Some of this can be attributed to “geographic closeness” whereby people of all different backgrounds “bump” into each other, exchanging ideas and thoughts, leading to new developments that otherwise would not have taken place.
+Some of this can be attributed to what is called “geographic closeness” whereby people of all different backgrounds “bump” into each other, exchanging ideas and thoughts, leading to new developments that otherwise would not have taken place.

 A Dual Solution

 FBC-based neighborhoods are often more attractive, more inviting, and walkable than those based on Euclidean zoning.
 More importantly, because they do not restrict housing density nor mandate a single exclusive use, it is possible to build apartments/condos with businesses and shops on the ground level.
-While perhaps not a perfect solution, Form Based Codes offer an attractive alternative to Euclidean zoning.
+While perhaps not a perfect solution, Form-Based Codes offer an attractive alternative to Euclidean zoning.

 Taken together, these two measures would bring housing costs down to socially optimal levels.
 Wealth inequality, pollution, and soul-sucking traffic would ease, while economic growth, productivity, and innovation would accelerate.
 Solving the housing crisis won’t solve everything, but it’s as close to a panacea as we may ever get.